 Filler words are those words (um, ah, like, so, you know, etc.) without meaning that litter the delivery of beginning public speakers.
 If you are in the habit of overusing them, they can get in the way of the effective delivery of your message.
 If they are sparingly used it isn’t a huge deal.
 Instead, you should endeavor to minimize them.
 Perfection isn’t a legitimate objective but a sinkhole that leads nowhere.

 Introverts Aren’t Good Speaker

 Personality type shouldn’t ever place us in a limiting box.
+This is a persistent and pervasive public speaking myth.
 So many students assume that if they are introverted, they couldn’t possibly be successful speakers.
 Both introvert and extroverts can be brilliant speakers, the personality you have does not matter.
 Instead, realize that either can become great speakers with proper coaching & learning the fundamental skills.